Attention COVID-19 Recovered Patients:

 Inova Blood Donor Services and COVID-19 Precautions

-All of our Team Members are informed of updates to Universal Precautions and updated as recommendations change with regards to the Coronavirus.
+All of our Team Members are informed of updates to Universal Precautions and updated as recommendations change with regard to COVID-19.
 As recommendations by our accrediting agency, AABB, and directives from the U.S. Food & Drug Administration continue to be given; our teams receive the directives and updated training to ensure they are keeping our donors safe during their donation process.

 Our three Donor Centers are professionally cleaned with qualified and approved cleaning and disinfectant products on a daily basis.
 Additionally, our Team is taking extra precautions at all times to maintain a clean and safe environment for both our donors and ourselves.